Rocky Took a Lover

 "Rocky Took a Lover" is a single by the Irish pop rock quintet, Bell X1, and the third to be taken from the band's third album Flock.
 It was released on 28 August 2006.
-It entered the Irish Singles Chart on 31 August 2006, spending four weeks there and peaking at #18.
+It entered the Irish Singles Chart on 31 August 2006, spending four weeks there and peaking at number 18.
 The single included a cover of the Depeche Mode song "Enjoy the Silence".

 Many Irish radio stations, including Today FM, had been playing the track since before the release of the previous single "Flame" (as early as December 2005) and the song was used extensively to promote the band's third album.
 In early 2008, the song featured on a Dublin Bus television advertising campaign.

 A special website—www.rockytookalover.com—was created by the band for the release of the song, featuring blogs written by the characters of Rocky and Adrianna.
 The BBC described it and previous single "Flame" as "two of the finest pieces of music written on this island".